-The Written Notice
+Formal Written Notice

 After receiving a complaint, the Board of Nursing will send a formal written notice to the nurse also known as an Arizona Nursing Board Investigation Notice.
 This notice lets him or her know their case is under investigation.
 The notice contains facts that have been gathered by the investigator as well as the rules or statutes that were possibly violated.
 The Board wants the nurse to explain why the Board shouldn’t take disciplinary action.
 After receiving their notice, the nurse should request a hearing within 30 days.

-Board of Nursing Complaint Appeal
+State Board Complaint Appeal

-Once the Arizona Board of Nursing receives all necessary documents and statements, as well as any evidence, the Board will review the case and vote on a decision.
+Once the Arizona Board of Nursing receives all the necessary documents and statements, as well as any evidence, the Board will review the case and vote on a decision.
 The Board of Nursing members may also choose to close the case or file formal charges.
 If they file formal charges (for instance, due to the denial of a nurse’s application for licensure), they will refer the investigation to an administrative hearing.
 This Arizona Nursing Board Appeals and hearing is then held in front of an administrative law judge at the Arizona Office of Administrative Hearings.

 Arizona Board of Nursing Disciplinary Actions

-If the Board determines formal disciplinary action is necessary (for instance, failing to report a misdemeanor charge or conviction) it will happen after the completion of an investigation.
+If the Board determines formal disciplinary action is necessary (for instance, failing to report a misdemeanor charge or conviction), it will happen after the completion of an investigation.
 It’s the job of the Board to review any complaint alleging a violation within the scope of the Arizona Nurse Practice Act.
-Thus, at an Arizona Nursing Board Meeting the Board will vote to determine the outcome of each investigation.
+Thus, at an Arizona Nursing Board meeting, the Board will vote to determine the outcome of each investigation.
 The Board (they do not utilize a disciplinary committee) can vote on a non-disciplinary outcome (which is not generally public) or vote to offer the nurse formal discipline, such as: